-$$z_t = z{t-1} + \varepsilon_t, \tag{21-3}$$
+$$z_t = z{t-1} + \varepsilon_t, \tag{22-3}$$

 Each of these three series is characterized by a unit root.
-In each case, the data-generating process (DGP) can be written where $\alpha = \mu$ , $\beta$ , and 0, respectively, and $v_t$ is a stationary process.
+In each case, the datagenerating process (DGP) can be written where $\alpha = \mu$, β , and 0, respectively, and v_t is a stationary process.
 Thus, the characteristic equation has a single root equal to one, hence the name.
 The upshot of Granger and Newbold's and Phillips's findings is that the use of data characterized by unit roots has the potential to lead to serious errors in inferences.

-$$(21-4)z_t = \alpha + v_t,$$
+$$(1-L)z_t = \alpha + v_t, \tag{22-4}$$

 In all three settings, differencing or detrending would seem to be a natural first step.
 On the other hand, it is not going to be immediately obvious which is the correct way to proceed-the data are strongly trended in all three cases-and taking the incorrect approach will not necessarily improve matters.
-For example, first differencing in (21-1) or (21-3) produces a white noise series, but first differencing in (21-2) trades the trend for autocorrelation in the form of an MA(1) process.
-On the other hand, detrending that is, computing the residuals from a regression on time-is obviously counterproductive in (21-1) and (21-3), even though the regression of $z_t$ on a trend will appear to be significant for the reasons we have been discussing, whereas detrending in (21-2) appears to be the right approach.
-Because none of these approaches is likely to be obviously preferable at the outset, some means of choosing is necessary.
-Consider nesting all three models in a single equation,
+For example, first differencing in (22-1) or (22-3) produces a white noise series, but first differencing in (22-2) trades the trend for autocorrelation in the form of an MA(1) process.
+On the other hand, detrending-that is, computing the residuals from a regression on time-is obviously counterproductive in (22-1) and (22-3), even though the regression of z_t on a trend will appear to be significant for the reasons we have been discussing, whereas detrending in (22-2) appears to be the right approach.
+Because none of these approaches is likely to 23